In Spreadsheet.com, values in Related row columns can be assigned with formulas just like any other text strings.

-Many of Spreadsheet.com's unique data types (including the Related Row data type) can be assigned via formulas.
-Combining formulas with the related row data type allows you to create complex logic to determine which rows to link, possibly referencing other cells, or even have your worksheets change related rows automatically based on changes to data in other worksheets.
+Many of Spreadsheet.com's unique data types like the Related row data type can be assigned via formulas.
+Combining formulas with the Related row data type allows you to create complex logic to determine which related values to assign, or even have your worksheets change based on changes to data in other worksheets.

 How to Input Formulas in Related Row Cells

 You can create formulas in Related row cells the same way you would input a formula anywhere else – by typing it directly in the cell or by using the formula bar above the worksheet header.

 For a formula to output a corresponding Related row value, your formula must reference an existing Related row cell as an output and not the explicit text string that matches the Related row value.